 In Structured Query Language, batched queries, also known as stacked queries, is the ability to pass multiple SQL statements, separated by a semicolon, to the database.
 These statements will then be executed sequentially from left to right by the DBMS.
-Even though they are not related to one another, failure of one will cause the statement f.
+Even though they are not related to one another, failure of one will cause the following statements to not be evaluated.